Dr Carolyn Johnstone

 She originally qualified to teach maths in secondary schools but her personal teaching experience has been in military classrooms and the workplace.
 When she was responsible for the Army's educational provision across Scotland and the North of England, she co-ordinated a mixture of in-house teaching, contracted lecturers and partnerships with Further Education colleges to deliver the vocational education employers required.
 Carolyn also worked in defence and strategic policy, supporting Ministers and senior commanders in the UK’s Ministry of Defence and as part of the multinational planning staff during deployments to Bosnia, Iraq and Afghanistan.

 Her MEd from Sheffield University was in Adult Continuing Education and her PhD on adult education as a stabilizing response to conflict drew on interests in both international relations and education.
 Carolyn was privileged to serve as a member of the independent Commission on Adult Vocational Teaching and Learning (CAVTL) which considered excellence in VET in the UK; CAVTL's final report It's About Work … excellent adult vocational teaching and learning was published in 2013.

 - Policy development

-There are pressing challenges in the globalized world including conflict, sustainable development and human security.
-Carolyn is interested in how international organizations, governments and NGOs work in partnership, using adult education as a policy lever to address these challenges.
-She also recognizes the potential for transformation through education at the individual level.
+There are pressing challenges in the globalised world including conflict, sustainable development and human security.
+Carolyn is interested in how international organisations, governments and NGOs work in partnership, using adult education as a policy lever to address these challenges.
+She also recognises the potential for transformation through education at the individual level.
 Research interests in this area include: adult education and work-based learning; refugees and vulnerable groups; the professional identities of teachers, as change agents in society.

 Adam Baker “Higher Education Massification and Pedagogic Adaptation: An investigation of business teaching excellence in inclusive university environments” Principal supervisor.
 PhD